Shopify/shadowenv.el/README.md

 `shadowenv-mode` Toggle shadowenv mode in a buffer

 ## Hooks
-To setup shadowenv for each file that gets opened, `shadowenv-mode` can be hooked to `find-files-hook`
+To setup shadowenv for each file that gets opened, `shadowenv-mode` can be hooked to `find-file-hook`